The best acne treatment plan is always a holistic approach. This means a combination of diet, lifestyle, supplementation and skincare.

 All ingredients in skin care have a comedogenicity rating from 0 to 5.

 Comedogenicity is a measure of how likely that ingredient is to clog the pores of the skin.
-And as we know, clogged pores are the perfect setup for acne lesions to develop.
+And as we know, clogged pores are the perfect setup for blemishes to develop.

-If a woman has acne-prone skin, it is recommended that she checks the first eight ingredients in her skincare products for their comedogenicity rating.
+If a woman has blemish-prone skin, it is recommended that she checks the first eight ingredients in her skincare products for their comedogenicity rating.

 Many makeup brands are highly pore clogging and aggravating to broken out skin.
-It is therefore highly recommended to choose a makeup brand that is specifically formulated for acne-prone skin.
+It is therefore highly recommended to choose a makeup brand that is specifically formulated for blemish-prone skin.

-There are also makeup brands that include acne fighting ingredients, such as salicylic acid or zinc oxide.
+There are also makeup brands that include blemish-fighting ingredients, such as salicylic acid or zinc oxide.

 Skincare recommendations

-In addition to choosing skincare that is not going to cause acne, there are specific ingredients that are beneficial in promoting the healing of acne.
+In addition to choosing skincare that is not going to cause breakouts, there are specific ingredients that are beneficial in promoting the healing of blemishes.

 These ingredients are recommended to look for in any skin care product.